EeshaanJain/new_website/_pages/about.md

 ---

 Whoever is viewing this, hello!
 Hope you are doing well!<br>
 I have a keen interest in Machine Learning - related to optimization, graph neural networks and impactful and fair learning.
-I am currently working under Prof. [Abir De](https://abir-de.github.io/) at IIT Bombay.
+I am currently working under Prof. [Abir De](https://abir-de.github.io/) at IIT Bombay, and interning with Prof. [Vikas Garg](https://research.aalto.fi/en/persons/vikas-garg) at Aalto University.

 > **Publications** <br>
   Here is a link to my [Publications](publications) (Last updated: Sep 2023)

 > **CV** <br>
-  Here is a link to my 1 Page [Résumé/CV](1_Page_CV.pdf) (Last updated: Sep 2023)
+  Here is a link to my 1 Page [Résumé/CV](1_Page_CV.pdf) (Last updated: Sep 2023)<br>
   Here is a link to my Long [Résumé/CV](CV.pdf) (Last updated: Jan 2023)

   ---